Concepts

 overview

 Financial crime can take many forms.
-Sometimes, the money's origin is illicit, as in the case of fraud or money laundering.
-At other times, the intended final use of the funds constitutes a criminal offence, as with the financing of terrorism.
-Different tools are required to combat these varying crimes.
-Start here to gain an overview.
+Sometimes, the money's origin is illicit, as in the case of money laundering.
+At other times, the intended use of the funds constitutes a criminal offence, as with the financing of terrorism.
+Start here for an overview of these different crime categories and the tools used to combat them.
 Read more

 Financial fraud